is that allowed?

 Most letting agent fees are unlawful throughout the UK - the rules are set out in each country below.

-Since 1st June 2019, all fees are regulated under the Tenant Fees Act.
-If you started your tenancy on or after 1 June, your landlord or letting agent can only charge you for the following:
+As of 1st June 2020, all fees are regulated under the Tenant Fees Act.
+Your landlord or letting agent can only charge you for the following:

 - Security deposit (this must be protected in a registered scheme) - capped at 5 weeks' rent for most tenancies